Skip to content

 Here the evidence becomes more complicated, and this is the part of the literature where most popular writing goes wrong in both directions.

-On one side, Jean Twenge at San Diego State University has argued since 2017 that the rapid rise of adolescent smartphone ownership — which reached saturation between roughly 2012 and 2014 — coincided with a sharp rise in depression, anxiety, and suicidality among American adolescents, particularly girls, and that the coincidence is substantive rather than coincidental (Twenge, Martin, & Spitzberg, 2019).
+On one side, Jean Twenge at San Diego State University has argued since 2017 that the rapid rise of adolescent smartphone ownership — which rose sharply through the early-to-mid 2010s and reached near saturation later in the decade — coincided with a clear inflection in depression, anxiety, self-harm, and suicide among American adolescents, particularly girls, and that the coincidence is substantive rather than incidental (Twenge, 2020).
+Her co-authored Journal of Adolescence paper with Haidt and colleagues extended the pattern internationally, finding rising adolescent loneliness in 36 of 37 PISA countries between 2012 and 2018 (Twenge, Haidt, Blake, McAllister, Lemon, & Le Roy, 2021).
 Jonathan Haidt has extended and popularised this argument in The Anxious Generation (2024), framing the phone-based childhood as the single most plausible cause of a generational mental health decline.

 On the other side, Amy Orben and Andrew Przybylski at the Oxford Internet Institute have argued, from the same datasets, that the effect sizes being cited are extremely small — often no larger, in comparable terms, than the association between teenage wellbeing and eating potatoes — and that the causal inferences being drawn from them are unwarranted.
 Their 2019 Nature Human Behaviour paper argued that the correlation between adolescent digital technology use and wellbeing accounts for approximately 0.4% of the variance in wellbeing, a magnitude that should not support the confident claims being made about it (Orben & Przybylski, 2019).
 Their subsequent work, including a 2019 paper in PNAS using large longitudinal samples, reinforced that conclusion (Orben, Dienlin, & Przybylski, 2019).